Peatland: Tropical peatlands

 The global distribution of tropical peatlands is concentrated in Southeast Asia where agricultural use of peatlands has been increased in recent decades.
 Large areas of tropical peatland have been cleared and drained for the production of food and cash crops such as palm oil.
 Large-scale drainage of these plantations often results in subsidence, flooding, fire and deterioration of soil quality.
 Small-scale encroachment on the other hand, is linked to poverty and is so widespread that it also has negatively impacts these peatlands.

 The biotic and abiotic factors controlling Southeast Asian peatlands are interdependent.
-Its soil, hydrology and morphology are created by the present vegetation through the accumulation of its own organic matter, building a favorable environment for this specific vegetation.
+Its soil, hydrology and morphology are created by the present vegetation through the accumulation of its own organic matter, building a favourable environment for this specific vegetation.
 This system is therefore vulnerable to changes in hydrology or vegetation cover.
 These peatlands are mostly located in developing regions with impoverished and rapidly growing populations.
 These lands have become targets for commercial logging, paper pulp production and conversion to plantations through clear-cutting, drainage and burning.
 Drainage of tropical peatlands alters the hydrology and increases their susceptibility to fire and soil erosion, as a consequence of changes in physical and chemical compositions.
 The change in soil strongly affects the sensitive vegetation and forest die-off is common.
 The short-term effect is a decrease in biodiversity but the long-term effect, since these encroachments are hard to reverse, is a loss of habitat.
 Poor knowledge about peatlands' sensitive hydrology and lack of nutrients often lead to failing plantations, resulting in increasing pressure on remaining peatlands.

 Biology and peat characteristics

 Tropical peatland vegetation varies with climate and location.
-Three different characterizations are mangrove woodlands present in the littoral zones and deltas of salty water, followed inland by swamp forests.
+Three different characterisations are mangrove woodlands present in the littoral zones and deltas of salty water, followed inland by swamp forests.
 These forests occur on the margin of peatlands with a palm rich flora with trees 70 m tall and 8 m in girth accompanied by ferns and epiphytes.
-The third, padang, from the Malay and Indonesian word for forest, consists of shrubs and tall thin trees and appear in the center of large peatlands.
+The third, padang, from the Malay and Indonesian word for forest, consists of shrubs and tall thin trees and appear in the centre of large peatlands.
 The diversity of woody species, like trees and shrubs, are far greater in tropical peatlands than in peatlands of other types.
 Peat in the tropics is therefore dominated by woody material from trunks of trees and shrubs and contain little to none of the sphagnum moss that dominates in boreal peatlands.
 It's only partly decomposed and the surface consists of a thick layer of leaf litter.
 Forestry in peatlands leads to drainage and rapid carbon losses since it decreases inputs of organic matter and accelerate the decomposition.
 In contrast to temperate wetlands, tropical peatlands are home to several species of fish.
 Many new, often endemic, species have been discovered but many of them are considered threatened.